Telefonica/mistica-ios/Sources/Mistica/Components/Snackbar/README.md

 ## Usage

-To display a snackbar, use the `SnackbarController` class, this class orchestrates Snackbar presentation and allows dimissing already presented or enqueued snackbar.
+To display a snackbar, use the `SnackbarController` class.
+This class manages the presentation of snackbars and ensures that any currently displayed snackbar is dismissed before showing a new one.

-The `showSnackbar` method will show (or enqueue if a snackbar is already being shown) the snackbar.
+The `showSnackbar` method will show the snackbar.

 ## Styles